All Products

 • A newly enabled or modified index applies only to data that is imported after the index is enabled or modified.

-6. If you want to implement offline archiving and computing, you can ship data from the Logstore to Object Storage Service (OSS).
-For more information, see Ship log data to OSS.
+5. (Optional) In scenarios requiring offline archiving and computing, you can ship data from the Logstore to MaxCompute or Object Storage Service (OSS).
+For more information, see Create a data shipping job of the new version to ship data to MaxCompute and Create an OSS data shipping job (new version).

 Scenario 5: Sink Kubernetes events to EventBridge